MichaelSciole412/Utor/README.md

   - Members can post helpful information regarding the subject matter, meeting organization, and important dates!
 	- Members can comment on posts, ideally to help organize a meeting schedule

+## Extended Features
+- Use google maps API to determine the distance between students and tutors and show students the tutors closest to them first
+- Direct messaging feature for allowing students to connect to potential tutors and exchange contact information, plan sessions, etc.
+- File hosting for study groups